General Healthcare System and Private Insurance

 This system is designed to be accessible, universal and comprehensive.
 Let us see further down what this really means.

-- Accessible: The beneficiary patient can choose without any limitation the clinic or the doctor he/she likes, provided this doctor is a member of GHS.
+- Accessible: The beneficiary patient can choose without any limitation the clinic or the doctor he/she likes, provided this doctor is a member of GHS (until today the 70% of doctors have entered the system).
 Despite this, the patient cannot be certain that the private doctor will deal with the GHS beneficiary as quickly and flexibly as with the beneficiary of private insurance.
 GHS pays a specific amount to doctors for every operation and this amount is much lower than the fees doctors used to charge up until now.
 It is a fact that doctors will give priority to beneficiaries of private insurances being aware that for the same operation they will be paid much more.
+Specifically, according to a latest study of the University of Cyprus patients appoint a meeting with a GHS doctor with an average delay of 6 working days.

 - Universal: The system is designed for all people irrespective of their financial situation.
 However, permanent residents of Cyprus, who do not have any form of income within the territory of Cyprus (for example salary, pension, dividends, unemployment benefits, etc) cannot have access to the system.
 Also, tourists are exempted.